BVLC/caffe/docs/development.md

 - Remember that “a foolish consistency is the hobgoblin of little minds,” so use your best judgement to write the clearest code for your particular case.

 **Lint**: run `make lint` to check C++ code.

+**Copyright**: assign copyright jointly to BVLC and contributors like so:

+    // Copyright 2014 BVLC and contributors.

+The exact details of contributions are recorded by versioning and cited in our [acknowledgements](http://caffe.berkeleyvision.org/#acknowledgements).
+This method is impartial and always up-to-date.